tony89824396/cs61a/README.md

 optional answers are not provided.

-PS: Lots of my codes were either created by my own or referenced from gabywang/cs61a/2017.
+PS: parts of my codes were referenced from gabywang/cs61a/2017.